kball/ai-in-action-bot/ttmp/2025/12/19/ADD_PROACTIVE_MESSAGES--add-proactive-messages/reference/02-implementation-diary.md

 - Reminder queries: `$or: [{ field: { $exists: false } }, { field: null }]` finds unsent reminders
 - Locking: in-memory Map keyed by job name, released in `finally` block
 - Delivery: try DM first, fallback to thread if DM fails and threadId exists

+## Step 3: Add Docker Cron Integration

+This step integrates system cron (dcron) into the Docker container to trigger proactive messaging jobs on a schedule.
+The entrypoint script starts both cron and Node.js, ensuring both processes run in the same container.
+Cron jobs call the internal HTTP endpoints via curl, keeping the scheduling logic separate from the application code.

+**Commit (code):** bb258db — "Phase 4: Add Docker cron integration for proactive messaging"

+### What I did
+- Updated `Dockerfile` to install `dcron` and `curl` packages
+- Created `docker-entrypoint.sh` to start `crond` in foreground alongside Node.js
+- Created `crontab` file with two scheduled jobs:
+  - Daily at 16:00 UTC: check reminders (handles both T-1 and day-of)
+  - Weekly on Mondays at 15:00 UTC: weekly announcement
+- Updated Dockerfile to copy crontab and entrypoint, set entrypoint

+### Why
+- Need scheduled execution of proactive messaging jobs
+- System cron is standard ops practice and easy to modify schedules
+- Cron triggers HTTP endpoints rather than running Node scripts directly
+- Keeps scheduling concerns separate from application logic

+### What worked
+- Entrypoint script runs cron in background (`&`) then execs main command
+- Cron jobs use `curl -fsS` with `|| true` to prevent cron errors from stopping execution
+- Crontab uses standard cron format for easy schedule modification

+### What didn't work
+- N/A (implementation completed successfully)

+### What I learned
+- Alpine Linux uses `dcron` (lightweight cron daemon)
+- Cron daemon needs to run in foreground (`-f`) to stay alive in container
+- Entrypoint script must use `exec "$@"` to replace shell with Node process (proper signal handling)

+### What was tricky to build
+- Ensuring cron logs reach container stdout/stderr (using `-l 2` flag for log level)
+- Entrypoint script must handle both cron startup and main process execution
+- Cron schedule times need to be in UTC (matches application's UTC date normalization)

+### What warrants a second pair of eyes
+- Entrypoint script - verify signal handling works correctly (SIGTERM to container should stop both processes)
+- Cron schedule times - confirm UTC times are appropriate for reminder delivery
+- Crontab file location - verify `/etc/crontabs/root` is correct for Alpine/dcron

+### What should be done in the future
+- Test container startup and verify both cron and Node processes run
+- Test cron job execution by manually triggering endpoints
+- Monitor cron logs in production to ensure jobs run as scheduled
+- Consider adding health check endpoint that verifies cron is running
+- Document cron schedule and how to modify it

+### Code review instructions
+- Start in `Dockerfile` - verify dcron installation and entrypoint setup
+- Check `docker-entrypoint.sh` - verify cron startup and exec usage
+- Review `crontab` - confirm schedule times and curl commands
+- Test: build container and verify both processes start
+- Test: manually trigger endpoints to verify cron can reach them

+### Technical details
+- Cron daemon: `crond -f -l 2` runs in foreground with log level 2
+- Entrypoint: `exec "$@"` replaces shell with Node process for proper signal handling
+- Cron schedule: `0 16 * * *` = daily at 16:00 UTC, `0 15 * * 1` = Mondays at 15:00 UTC
+- Curl flags: `-fsS` = fail silently, show errors, `|| true` prevents cron errors